Top Challenges in SaaS Management and How to Overcome Them

 How to Overcome It:

-- Invest in Integration Platforms: Use integration platforms as a service (iPaaS) to connect disparate tools and automate workflows.
+- Leverage Integration Platforms: Use integration platforms like Zapier or Workato to connect your SaaS tools and automate workflows.

 The Challenge: